Chapter 7: The Thread Never Broke

 Waldensians: The Blood-Stained Thread

-Recent scholarly research proves two distinct Waldensian groups existed:7 P. Gerard Damsteegt, "Decoding Ancient Waldensian Names: New Discoveries," Andrews University Seminary Studies 54, no. 2 (Autumn 2016): 237-258, Andrews University Digital Commons.
+Recent scholarly research proves two distinct Waldensian groups existed:15 P. Gerard Damsteegt, "Decoding Ancient Waldensian Names: New Discoveries," Andrews University Seminary Studies 54, no. 2 (Autumn 2016): 237–258, Andrews University Digital Commons.
 Available at: https://digitalcommons.andrews.edu/auss/vol54/iss2/4/.

-Group B - Sabbath Keepers: Rejected Sunday as a Catholic institution and kept the seventh-day Sabbath.
+Group B, Sabbath Keepers: Rejected Sunday as a Catholic institution and kept the seventh-day Sabbath.
 This group was most persecuted and least documented because survivors wrote little.
-They were strongest in Bohemia and Moravia (1400s-1600s).
+They were strongest in Bohemia and Moravia (1400s–1600s).

-Catholic Admission of Waldensian Sabbath-Keeping:
+Catholic Admission of Waldensian Sabbath-Keeping

-A 15th century inquisitor manuscript documents Bohemian Waldenses: "They do not celebrate the feasts of the blessed virgin Mary and the Apostles, except the Lord's day.
-Not a few celebrate the Sabbath with the Jews."9 Johann Joseph Ignaz von Döllinger, BeitrÀge zur Sektengeschichte des Mittelalters (Munich, 1890), as cited in Damsteegt, "Decoding Ancient Waldensian Names," 242.
-Original 15th century inquisitor manuscript distinguishes "Lord's day" (Sunday) from "Sabbath," proving both were recognized as distinct observances.
+A fifteenth-century inquisitor manuscript documents Bohemian Waldenses: "They do not celebrate the feasts of the blessed virgin Mary and the Apostles, except the Lord’s day.
+Not a few celebrate the Sabbath with the Jews."18 Johann Joseph Ignaz von Döllinger, BeitrĂ€ge zur Sektengeschichte des Mittelalters (Munich, 1890), as cited in Damsteegt, "Decoding Ancient Waldensian Names," 242.
+Original 15th century inquisitor manuscript distinguishes "Lord’s day" (Sunday) from "Sabbath," proving both were recognized as distinct observances.

 The phrase "not a few" is a Catholic admission that Sabbath-keeping Waldensians existed in significant numbers.

-The Blood Witness - Specific Martyrs:
+The Blood Witness, Specific Martyrs:

 Moscow, December 27, 1504: Ivan Kuritsyn, Secretary of State under Grand Prince Ivan III, was locked in a wooden cage and burned alive for teaching Sabbath observance.
-Ivan Maximov and Kassian (Archimandrite of Jury Monastery) were executed with him.11 Hermann Sternberg, Geschichte der Juden in Polen unter den Piasten und den Jagiellonen [History of the Jews in Poland under the Piasts and Jagiellons] (Leipzig, 1878), documenting Ivan Kuritsyn and others condemned to death and burned publicly in cages at Moscow, December 1504.
+Ivan Maximov and Kassian (Archimandrite of Jury Monastery) were executed with him.20 Hermann Sternberg, Geschichte der Juden in Polen unter den Piasten und den Jagiellonen [History of the Jews in Poland under the Piasts and Jagiellons] (Leipzig, 1878), documenting Ivan Kuritsyn and others condemned to death and burned publicly in cages at Moscow, December 1504.
 Source documents Judaizer heresy executions involving Sabbath observance debates in medieval Russia.

 Transylvania, 1595-1650s: Andreas Eossi led the Sabbatarian movement until it was outlawed in 1595.
 The community faced property confiscation, book burnings, imprisonment, and beatings.
 Entire Sabbatarian communities were persecuted through the mid-1600s.